 As a member of the House Committee on Education and Labor, I understand the quality of our children’s education directly effects how we as a state and country will prosper at home and compete globally.
 Michigan cannot create a smart and successful workforce without a well-educated youth, and it is important to our economic growth and ability to create jobs.
-I believe that successfully educating Michigan’s future workforce depends on how much control we have in our state and community.
+Successfully educating Michigan’s future workforce depends on how much control we have in our state and community.
 While they may think so, bureaucrats in Washington do not know more than Michigan’s parents about the needs of our children.

 Return Control to State and Local Educators

 As a member of Congress I have consistently supported legislative initiatives that would give the states, parents and teachers the ability to determine the educational needs of our children.
 In December 2015, I voted in support of S.1177, the Every Student Succeeds Act, to reform the nation’s K-12 education system by putting control back in the hands of parents, school leaders and local communities.
 Our emphasis on increased state and local control by these education leaders will help put more children on course for a successful future.
 It also removes the Secretary of Education’s ability to incentivize states to adopt Common Core standards.

 Michigan parents should have the opportunity to choose the type of education their children receive.
 If federal scholarships are made available to some students in failing schools, they should be allowed to attend the educational institution of their choice, free from government interference.